Michael-Vanderford/node-gio/readme.md

 <p>
     thumbnail - create a thumbnail of a image file<br>
-    open_with - returns a list of application associated with a selected file.<br>
+    open_with - returns a list of application associated with a file.<br>
-    exists - checks if file exists<br>
+    exists - checks if a file exists<br>
     get_file - returns a javascript object of attributes associated with a file<br>
-    ls - returns a javascript array of files and their attributes<br>
+    ls - returns a javascript array of Directories and files and their attributes<br>
     mkdir - creates a new directory<br>
     cp - copies a file<br>
     mv - moves a file<br>